When times are tough, we often see firms retreat. It’s a natural reflex when faced with difficulty, but it can also impede long-term growth.

 Approaching banks or investors can be a common route when undergoing periods of financial and operational transition but putting an interim manager in place can also be highly beneficial.
 We have seen an uplift in specialist interims being placed in manufacturing firms.

-With 15 per cent of all interims placed into roles by FRP over the last twelve months operating within the industry – an uplift of 12% on the previous year.
-This increase is more than any other sector.
+With 15 per cent of all interims placed into roles by FRP over the last twelve months operating within the industry – an uplift of 12 per cent on the previous year, this increase is more than any other sector.

 There is still a common misconception that interims are symptomatic of a business being in distress.
 Yet increasingly often the requirement of an interim is simply to help navigate challenging times – whether that’s helping to put an expansion plan into motion, advising on restructuring or supply chain management.
 Having that extra experience at the boardroom table can be invaluable.